Pala Empire: Establishment

 After the fall of Shashanka's kingdom, the Bengal region was in a state of anarchy.
 There was no central authority, and there was constant struggle between petty chieftains.
 The contemporary writings describe this situation as matsya nyaya ("fish justice" i.e. a situation where the big fish eat the small fish).

 Gopala ascended the throne as the first Pala king during these times.
+A eulogy on the Khalimpur copper plate of Gopala names his father as Vapyata, describing him as a Khanditarati or "killer of enemies", and his grandfather Dayitavishnu as Sarva-vidyavadata ("all-knowing" in the sense "highly educated").
+As per a contemporary source, Gopala was born in a family of Dasajivinah.
 The Khalimpur copper plate suggests that the prakriti (people) of the region made him the king.
 Taranatha, writing nearly 800 years later, also writes that he was democratically elected by the people of Bengal.
 However, his account is in form of a legend, and is considered historically unreliable.
 The legend mentions that after a period of anarchy, the people elected several kings in succession, all of whom were consumed by the Naga queen of an earlier king on the night following their election.
-Gopal, however managed to kill the queen and remained on the throne.
+Gopala, however managed to kill the queen and remained on the throne.
 The historical evidence indicates that Gopala was not elected directly by his citizens, but by a group of feudal chieftains.
 Such elections were quite common in contemporary societies of the region.

-Gopala's ascension in 750 CE was a significant political event as several independent chiefs recognised his political authority without any struggle, consolidating his power over the whole of Bengal including Gaur, Varendra and Banga, also extending his rule over parts of Magadha.
+Gopala's ascension in 750 CE was a significant political event as several independent chiefs recognized his political authority without any struggle, consolidating his power over the whole of Bengal including Gaur, Varendra and Banga, also extending his rule over parts of Magadha.
 According to R. C. Majumdar, Gopala ruled till 770 CE.